Food prices skyrocket in DR Congo’s Goma after M23 takeover

 The deepening hunger crisis could have “catastrophic impacts on women and girls” and put them at greater risk of exploitation and abuse, the NGO said.

-Before the recent escalation, around a quarter of the country’s 25.5 million people were already in “crisis” and “emergency” levels of food security, according to the Integrated Food Security Phase Classification.
+Before the recent escalation, about one-quarter of the country’s 25.5 million people were already in “crisis” and “emergency” levels of food security, according to the Integrated Food Security Phase Classification.

 Over the next five months, 4.5 million children under the age of five – as well as 3.7 million pregnant and breastfeeding women – could face acute malnutrition, according to the World Food Programme (WFP).

-The WFP has also warned about the further displacement of “hundreds of thousands of people” in camps in eastern DRC.
+The WFP also warned about the further displacement of “hundreds of thousands of people” in camps in eastern DRC.

 Camps hosting displaced people in Goma were already reliant on humanitarian aid before the January 26 escalation.
 But the fighting interrupted the essential work of aid agencies, leaving tens of thousands without support.

-Late on Monday, M23 declared a ceasefire, saying the rebels would pause their advance across eastern DRC “for humanitarian reasons”.
+Late on Monday, M23 declared a ceasefire saying the rebels would pause their advance across eastern DRC “for humanitarian reasons”.